 Your application must include:

 - Electronic application (register/log-in to grant request system)

 - Gold SSF Mentor Form A (download and attach to application)

-- Gold SSF Onsite Supervisor Form A (only required if project takes place off-site or overseas)
+- Gold SSF Onsite Supervisor Form A (additional form, only required if project takes place off-site or overseas)

 - Letter of support from the Student Affairs or Medical Education Dean must accompany all applications.
 The letter must state that: 1) the student is presently in good academic standing, 2) the school approves of the mentor and the location of the project, and, 3) the school is willing to accept and administer the grant on the student’s behalf.

 - If applicable, a letter of support from the organization or institution that you will partner with to implement your project is optional yet highly recommended.

 - The Gold Foundation does not require a project budget as the funds are meant to generally support the student(s) and their work during the fellowship period.

 - Proposal (2-3 pages) including the sections listed in the below table.
 Be sure to include all required components related to the type of proposal you are submitting.